Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/adaptive-bed-meshing.md

   - `ADAPTIVE_BED_MESH_ON` macro to enable Adaptive Bed Mesh and disable Full Bed Mesh<br />
   - `ADAPTIVE_BED_MESH_OFF` macro to disable Adaptive Bed Mesh and enable Full Bed Mesh

-When Adaptive Bed Mesh is enabled, a bed mesh named "kamp" is created and loaded to use adaptative bed mesh.<br />
+When Adaptive Bed Mesh is enabled, a bed mesh named "kamp" is created and loaded to use adaptative bed mesh.

 When Adaptive Bed Mesh is disabled, a bed mesh named "default" is created and loaded to use classic bed mesh.

 <br />